layercak3/mpv-notification-osd/README.md

 * `focus_manual` (boolean): Always consider the player to be focused, effectively never showing the notification unless the script messages are used to manually/externally show it. (default: no)
+* `perfdata` (boolean): Collects and prints some frame timing information mostly related to screenshots. (default: no)

 ## License